 As a boy, Grant spent his allowance on all sorts of pens and paper, so there was never much question that he would become a writer.
 He received his B.A. from Grinnell College in English and his M.A. in Creative Writing from San Francisco State University.
-He has published in The Southwest Review, Poets & Writers, The Rumpus, Gargoyle, and The Berkeley Fiction Review, among others.
-He’s the founder and editor of the lit journal 100 Word Story and writes essays and book reviews for a number of publications and blogs.
-He believes quite simply that everyone is a writer—that we create our world through the stories we tell—so he now enthusiastically prods nearly everyone he meets to write a novel and feel how life can be transformed through a daring creative act.
+He’s also the co-founder of the journal 100 Word Story.

 Heather Dudley, Lead Forums Moderator